Is Virgin Media's Tivo any good?

 For example, if we like and record Family Guy, the Tivo box will probably record American Dad! and The Cleveland Show for us.

 For those who also have a Netflix subscription, the magic doesn't end there.
 The Tivo box should search both the channels in our TV subscription and the entire Netflix catalogue to find recommendations from both, and keep them by.

 Those of us who keep odd hours, then, or who have been left bereft by the end of yet another Scandi crime drama, will always find something in our "suggestions" folder regardless of what's on live TV.

 Like Sky Q, it has a wish list feature, based on simple search terms.

 The most obvious example is the title of a show that's vanished from the mainstream channels - say Friends, Jonathan Creek, Marvel's Agents of Shield.

-As soon as any of the channels in our subscription - even the really obscure ones buried in the depths of the channel list - shows a programme matching that search term, the box will flag it and record it.
+As soon as any of the channels in our subscription - even the really obscure ones buried in the depths of the channel list - shows a program matching that search term, the box will flag it and record it.

 Alternatively, we can search by actor or director, so Scorsese buffs and Channing Tatum fans alike will never miss out.

 Customers with iPhones, iPads and iPod touches, Android mobiles and Android tablets featuring v4.1 or above, can live stream some - but not all - of the channels in their subscription to their mobile devices using the Virgin TV Anywhere app.

 In addition to this, Virgin TV Anywhere allows customers to use their mobiles as remote controls for the Tivo box - so when we're out and a friend reminds us of that new series we fancied watching, no problem!